Colleges & Universities

 Milwaukee Area Technical College

-Offers 170+ associate degree, technical diploma and certificate programs students can complete in as little as one to two years; a more affordable path to a four-year degree, MATC partners with more than 40 four-year colleges and universities.
-Campuses in Downtown Milwaukee, Mequon, Oak Creek and West Allis.
-Telephone: (414) 297-MATC; Website: www.matc.edu
+Offers 170+ associate degree, technical diploma and certificate programs students can complete in as little as one semester to two years.
+MATC partners with more than 40 college and university transfer partners to create a more affordable path to a bachelor’s degree for students.
+Locations include campuses in Downtown Milwaukee, Mequon, Oak Creek and West Allis, and an education center at Walker’s Square in Milwaukee.
+Telephone: (414) 297-MATC. www.matc.edu

 Moraine Park Technical College